What Is Data Intelligence?

 Data is collected usually from multiple sources, and through various means.
 This initial data that is obtained is called raw data because it’s challenging to use or read for that matter.
 To conduct data analysis, all the raw data must be in a unified format where it can be manipulated, filtered, and updated.
 Once data is analyzed, it’s typically presented via charts, maps, or graphs using data visualization tools.
 These presentations usually address some critical aspects of business like sell-through rates, marketing campaign impact, financial growth, etc.

 To give a sort of unified definition, data intelligence is a precise insight on a given business aspect.
-It is acquired through data gathering and processing of the collected data using relevant analytic tools or methods.
+It is acquired through data gathering and processing of the collected data using relevant data analytic tools or methods.

 Although data, information, and intelligence have very similar meanings, they do not denote the same things.
 This can be a bit confusing, so let’s examine each of these terms independently.